iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/resume.md

 ### Mathematical Skills

-**Cryptography Fundamentals**: Solid understanding of cryptographic primitives such as key exchanges, key derivation protocols, commitment schemes & eliptic curve math.
-Can perform analyses of cryptographic code & designs.
-Not yet a cryptographer, but capable of writing & reviewing cryptographic code
+**Cryptography Fundamentals**: Solid understanding of cryptographic primitives such as key exchanges, key derivation protocols, commitment schemes and eliptic curve math.
+Can perform analyses of cryptographic code and designs.
+Not yet a cryptographer, but capable of writing and reviewing cryptographic code

-**Optimization:** Solid foundations in creating/analyzing learning & optimization methods that arise from results from linear algebra, tensor calculus, & information theory
+**Optimization:** Solid foundations in creating/analyzing learning and optimization methods that arise from results from linear algebra, tensor calculus, and information theory

 **Statistics/Longitudinal Analysis:** Able to apply statistical methods to temporal data to understand correlations that change across time